startupjs/startupjs/packages/create-startupjs/README.md

 # create-startupjs

-Bootstrap a new StartupJS application by adding it into an existing expo (or pure react-native) project.
+Bootstrap a new StartupJS application

 ## Usage

+### Create a new project from scratch

+TBD

+### Add into an existing Expo (or pure React Native) project.

 1. Create a new Expo (or pure React Native) project from any template.